ManimCommunity/manim/docs/source/faq/general.md

 ## I want to translate some code from `manimgl` to `manim`, what do I do with `CONFIG` dictionaries?

-The community maintained version has dropped the use of `CONFIG` dictionaries very early, with {doc}`version v0.2.0 </changelog/0.2.0-changelog>` released in January 2021.
+The community-maintained version has dropped the use of `CONFIG` dictionaries very early, with {doc}`version v0.2.0 </changelog/0.2.0-changelog>` released in January 2021.